-Be attentive when the outer coach surface is being washed down, particularly when using power sprays, to avoid wetting electrical controls.
+Be attentive when the unit's outer surface is being washed down, particularly when using power sprays, to avoid wetting electrical controls.

 CAUTION: Never allow water to be sprayed on electrical controls located behind the inlet vent door.
 Electrical damage or fires could result.